joao-rafael/blog/posts/journey.md

 ## Studying and Choosing a Path

 Having a Front-End development background and some experience in mobile development, I am currently studying about native Android Development and about React.js/React Native - Which one I will choose to follow later on?
 Only time will tell me, for now I'm enjoying to learn about both.
-I'm doing this because I think it's important to know

 ## Building A Portfolio